sandhawke/talk-20170530-progress/PITCHME.md

 ---

+Problems with Algorithmic Feeds

+- one channel (even if it's good)
+- sacrifice privacy to tune it
+- not allowed to see how it's tuned
+- impossible to understand its reasoning (neural nets)
+- intertwined with social issues (collaborative filtering)
+- motivated to engage for ad revenue

+Solution?

+- Today: use multiple silos, multiple accounts

+(But I want One Web)

+---

 feed.studio

-* create 1+ feeds for yourself, others
+- create 1+ feeds for yourself, others
-* tend each feed, guiding it while it grows
+- tend each feed, guiding it while it grows
-* private feeds for outbound control
+- controlled access
+    - who can see what you like
+    - who can see what you say

 ---

 Possible MVP within Mastodon UI

-* @new@feed.studio to create a feed
+* tag @new@feed.studio to create a feed
 * follow it to see stuff it's got
-* @feedNNN@feed.studio, or react to items to adjust it
+* to adjust: tag @feedNNN@feed.studio, or react to items
-* can be viral, as people discover feed
+* can be viral, as people discover feed (eg when you boost)

 ---

-Natural Web UI
+Then: Natural Web UI

 * feed profile, posts themselves, hosted on custom instance
     - details on why selected
     - more feedback options
     - shareable away from Mastodon

-Later: additional UI features for nuanced reactions (push extensibility)
+Later: additional UI features for nuanced reactions (pushing extensibility)

 ---